 The Power of the Elements: Moreso than in canon.
 Firebenders depend on the sun to stay alive.
 Aside from Zuko, no firebender is known to have survived the darkness of polar winter.
 Also, the lives of other types of benders are connected to their elements.
 Aang is almost KO'd when he's submerged in water and cut off from the air.
 Word of God has it that the earthbenders in Imprisoned were depressed due to being cut off from the earth, surviving only on the earth elements in the metal prison, and were spiritually revitalized by the coal brought to them.

 Trauma-Induced Amnesia: While the events relating to how Zuko ended up on that ship with his throat cut haven't been revealed yet, this looks to be partly the cause of his memory loss.

 Wouldn't Hurt a Child: Zig-zagged, played straight, and averted.
 Even when they're mopping up survivors while raiding a Fire Nation ship, the Southern Water Tribe men hesitate to kill an injured Zuko.
 So they take the matter to Hakoda, who takes the burden of killing a child unto his own hands... until his conscience gets the better of him.
 Meanwhile, Prince Iroh is of the opinion Sozin should only have killed the Air Nomads' children in order to eliminate the Avatar, and that the airbender holocaust was a tragic waste of life.

 You Have Failed Me: Foreshadowed.
-Azulon warns Ozai that Princess Azula must either come back from the North as a victor... or not at all.
+Azulon warns Ozai that Princess Azula must either come back from the North as a victor... or not come back at all.
 Iroh also bluntly warns Azula that the Fire Lord will not tolerate failure from her, so she'd better take whatever advice he offers to heart.